 Held annually in September, this competition debuted in 2010 and offers the winner a chance to brew their recipe at our downtown Kalamazoo brewery.
 The winning entry will then go on tap at the Eccentric Cafe.
 We even provide the wort!
 Representatives from local homebrew organizations also attend and exhibit, making this a very popular event.
-For more on the latest competition winners, go here.
+For more on last year's competition winners, go here.

 The Bell's General Store offers a free recipe of the month.
 Take a look at current and past offerings below.

 Before there was a Bell's Brewery, Inc., Larry Bell, Bell's founder and president, worked part time at Sarkozy's Bakery where he became interested in yeast and fermentation.
 In 1983 he opened a homebrew supply store on Burdick St. in downtown Kalamazoo (pictured at right) not far from where the Eccentric Cafe and original brewery still operate.
 The Bell's General Store continues that homebrewing spirit today offering advice, quality ingredients and equipment for all skill levels.
 We hope that the resources available here will inspire you to find your own style and create something we can all raise a glass to.

 Have a question about brewing at home?
 We may be able to help.
 Send us your questions.

 We also host homebrew demonstrations and other events on a regular basis at the Eccentric Cafe in downtown Kalamazoo.

 January 22: Homebrew & Bottling Demo, 6 p.m.

 March 26: Homebrew & Bottling Demo, 6 p.m.

 You can also browse the photo gallery below from past events.